WinPlay02/GitCraft/readme.md

 - Assets versioning is supported
 - Dynamic loading of meta files
 - complex version graphs
+- Datagen information is included
 - Most of the code was rewritten to allow these changes

 ## Notes about Yarn
-- Yarn support is experimental as some versions can not (yet) be remapped with yarn
+- Some versions can not (yet) be remapped with yarn
   - Some versions of yarn are completely broken, so they are skipped.
 Affected versions: `19w13a`, `19w13b`, `19w14a`, `19w14b`
 - Other quirks, which were successfully worked around:
   - Some build of yarn are broken, so older ones are used instead.
 Affected versions: `19w04b`, `19w08a`, `19w12b`